6 Favorite Scenic Places to Relax in Fairfax County Virginia

 5. The Swing, Lake Anne, Reston

 The Swing is one of the early art installations at Lake Anne in Reston.
-It's not the best view of the lake, but it's a cozy stop whether you're exploring Hidden Art in Reston or just taking a break from the busy Farmer's Market in the plaza.
+It's not the best view of the lake, but it's a cozy stop whether you're exploring Hidden Art in Reston or just taking a walk around the lake.
+It's also a great spot for a break from the busy Saturday Farmer's Market at the plaza.

 The Swing Lake Anne Reston